-Senior leaders are made aware of children who get a C4 and will supervise children during the missed break (morning or afternoon).
+Senior leaders are made aware of children who get a C4.
+Staff will supervise children during the missed break (morning or afternoon).

 Any children who receive a C4 during the week will meet with the Headteacher/Deputy Headteacher during the beginning of Golden Time for a reminder of the school's Golden Rules and behaviour system.
-Children who receive C4s will wait in the hall after assembly, all other children will take part in Golden Time.

-Parents/Carers will be informed if their child receives a C4 e.g. speaking to parents at home time or a phone call.
+Parents/Carers will be informed if their child receives a C4/consistent C3s through a letter informing them about the incident.
+Parents are asked to acknowledge the letter by signing and returning to school.
+Teachers will also speak to parents at home time or a by telephone if it is a serious incident.